stevenbowler/localGPT_Llama2/README.md

 3. Provide a useful free tool for providers to be able to understand regulations as they pertain to providers

 # differences in installation wrt originl localGPT project
-Was not able to compile a Llama2 wheel locally, so used [precompiled wheel](https://github.com/abetlen/llama-cpp-python/releases).
+1. Was not able to compile a Llama2 wheel locally, so used [precompiled wheel](https://github.com/abetlen/llama-cpp-python/releases).
 The version of the wheel used is included in the llama2_preCompiled_Wheels folder.
+2. Was necessary to comment out the reference to Llama2 in requirements.txt file

 # localGPT